 Tech companies have expressed that potential users have been cautious about the hardware use (48%) and the lack of experience/expertise from businesses who utilize this technology (45%).
 Understandably, the advancements in this industry make it unwelcoming and inaccessible to seamlessly maneuver effectively and produce better results.
 Although AR/VR developers are continually making advancements and better adjustments to the technology, keeping up with the changes can prove to be difficult especially navigating through a completely new yet transformative platform.
 As such, companies must continue to invest time and effort into making their product easy to use and provide adequate support until this issue no longer is a problem.
 To understand more about this industry, and to receive personal support navigating through this technology, you can use our user guide and directly contact us to schedule a webinar.

 With our society heading into a more technically complex time, it is important to consistently keep up with technological advancements to stay relevant.
+It’s safe to say that AR/VR are here to stay, and we’ll be seeing it lots more in the future.
 It is time to become familiar with how the technology works, how to integrate it for your company’s needs and watch it transform the way you visualize your creations.
 Perkins Coie LLP conclude their findings by quoting a respondent sharing the confidence that this technology “will create significant rewards for both developers and players in the not-too-distant future”.